docker/docs/content/manuals/admin/faqs/general-faqs.md

 ### What is a Docker ID?

 A Docker ID is a username for your Docker account that lets you access Docker products.
-All you need is an email address to create a Docker ID, or you can sign up with your Google or GitHub account.
+To create a Docker ID, you need an email address or you can sign up with your social or GitHub accounts.
 Your Docker ID must be between 4 and 30 characters long, and can only contain numbers and lowercase letters.
 You can't use any special characters or spaces.

 For more information, see [Docker ID](/accounts/create-account/).
 If your administrator enforces [single sign-on (SSO)](../../security/for-admins/single-sign-on/_index.md), this provisions a Docker ID for new users.